 This incredible organ also removes waste products from your baby’s blood to yours, which your body disposes of.
 At the same time, it keeps your baby’s and your blood separate, almost acting like a filter, which helps to protect your baby from infections and harmful substances.

 According to the UK’s National Health Service (NHS), towards the end of your pregnancy, “the placenta passes antibodies from you to your baby, giving them immunity for about three months after birth.”

-The placenta also works almost like a padding to cushion your baby while within your womb, and provides your little one with the perfect, unique environment to thrive and grow.
+This organ also works almost like padding to cushion your baby.
+While within your womb and provides your little one with the perfect, unique environment to thrive and grow.

 There are various factors that affect the health of your placenta, according to the medical experts at Mayo Clinic.
 While there’s nothing much you can do to change some of these, other factors are modifiable.